gabrielhazeredo/GabrielAzeredo/README.md

 # 💫 About Me:
 I am a mechanical engineer with a background on tech.
-I worked on a diversity of projects related to industry 4.0.<br>These projects' scopes are from robots to AI for quality control.<br>Checkout some of the tech that I already worked on bellow.
+I worked on a diversity of projects related to industry 4.0.<br>
+Solved mostly manufacturing problems with application ranging from machine vision, basic web apps, data science and machine learning.
+Hence, these projects' scopes are from robots to AI for quality control.<br>Checkout some of the tech that I already worked on bellow.
 Also, check my LinkedIn account for more indepth information.

 ## 🌐 Socials: